 If you place animal products on the market, they must come from an approved establishment.

-Most ABPs (animal products not intended for human consumption, eg carcasses or blood) must be accompanied by a commercial document.
+Most ABPs (animal products not intended for human consumption, for example pet food or untreated hides and skins) must be accompanied by a commercial document.

-Contact APHA if you are unsure whether you need a commercial document.
+Contact APHA if you’re unsure whether you need a commercial document.

 If you’re sending ABPs, it’s your responsibility to complete the commercial document.